adamamer20/streetcrime/README.md

 ```

 ## What's Next?
+If you encounter any challanges in using the package, or if you have suggestions for feature enhancements, please feel free to open an issue on this GitHub repository.

 - Enabling information access for InformedMover.
 - Incorporating public transport routes data.
 - Integrating diverse criminological theories (eg. ).